To find the information you need, simply click the first letter of what you’re looking for. For example: for “Car Parks”, click “C”.

 Back to top.

-Diss Town councillors are elected every four years and the next election in May 2019.
-The Town Council is non-political and decisions are taken in the best interests of the town with no political influence.
+Diss Town councillors are elected every four years with the 2019 elections having just taken place.
 You can find out more about our councillors here.

 To register to vote, or update your details visit the GOV.UK website here.